KISDinteractive/fundamentals22w/sessions/Session3_Advanced_Code/README.md

 <img src="img/matrix.png" width="100%" alt="a 3 by 3 matrix showing how to access the circles using their column and row">

-We can achieve that by creating **a for-loop for iterating through the columns that is nested inside a for-loop iterating through the rows:**
+We can achieve this by creating **a for-loop to iterate through the columns, nested inside a for-loop to iterate through the rows:**

 ![nested_loop_code](img/nested_loop_code.jpg)

-So the final code for nested loops goes like this ([link to code file](src/Code2_NestedLoops/Code2_NestedLoops.pde)):
+So the final code for nested loops looks like this ([link to code file](src/Code2_NestedLoops/Code2_NestedLoops.pde)):

 ```processing
 int interval= 60; //how much space (in pixels) between lines?